-Creating an online sales page or email promotion to market your product or service means making lots of decisions: What color should the headline be?
+Creating an online sales page or email promotion to market your product or service means making many decisions: What color should the headline be?
 Should you use one photo or two?
 Where should you put the call to action?

 No More Guessing